-Since our beginnings, we have sought to ensure the needs of these children and their families are met.
-For over a decade, we have been working in partnership with the HSE and other charities to ensure services are developed.
+Supporting the development of palliative care services for children with life-limiting conditions has been a cornerstone of our activities.
+For over a decade, we have been working in partnership with the HSE and other organisations to ensure services are developed.

 - We commissioned the ‘Evaluation of the Children’s Palliative Care Programme’.
 Published in September 2016, it highlights significant improvements in palliative care for children.